smysky111/loong/data/CONTRIBUTING.md

 - A question
 - A final answer (the ground truth)
 - A rationale (preferably as code that leads to the final answer)
-- A `metadata` dict (required)
+- A `metadata` dict
-- A `misc` dict (optional)

 These datasets are used to generate large-scale synthetic data via prompting, fine-tuning, and RL.
 Quality here matters more than quantity.

 Note that the final answer must be in a verifiable format or it must be extractable into a verifiable format.
-To learn more about extractors, read here [ # TODO link to cookbook showing how extractors work].
+To learn more about extractors, read [here](TODO).
 The format depends on the verifier that you want to later use.
 For example, if you want to use the `PythonVerifier`, a Python expression would constitute a verifiable format.
-An example on how to use the `PythonVerifier` can be found here [# TODO link to cookbook showing how to use PythonVerifier].
+An example on how to use the `PythonVerifier` can be found [here](TODO).

 ---

 ## 📐 Required Schema